jesperstroem/Workshop/README.md

 In the shell, navigate to a folder where you want your new repository to reside.

+I usually just have a folder on my C drive called "git repos", where i put my repositories.

+You can create a new directory in powershell with `mkdir <name>`.

 You can use the `cd` command to change folders and  `ls` to list folder content.

 Then run the following command: